hillerlab/GenomeAlignmentTools/README.md

 # Highly-sensitive local alignments
-patchChain.perl perform a highly sensitive local pairwise alignment for loci flanked by aligning blocks [1].
+patchChain.perl performs a highly sensitive local pairwise alignment for loci flanked by aligning blocks [1].
 Given an alignment chain [3], it considers all chains that pass the score and span filters (optional parameters), extracts all the unaligning loci and creates local alignment jobs.
+After executing these alignment jobs, the newly found and the original local alignments are combined and used to produce a new set of improved chains.

+This procedure is recommended for comparisons between species that are separated by >0.75 substitutions per neutral site [1].

 __Usage:__
 ```